holyjen123/CustomDetector/README.md

 --output_directory inference_graph
 ```

-Use testing CODE to check quality of your model
+Use testing [code](https://github.com/holyjen123/object_detection/blob/master/detectionTester.py) to check quality of your model

 Make sure to change necessary parts in the code